dasartini/project-NC-News/README.md

 NOTE 2:It might take one minte to completely load due to the free version of server that spins down the free instance due inactivity.

-You can navigate between the different methods I implemented in the app.js Just type the endpoint at the end of the link
+You can navigate between the different methods I implemented in the app.js Just type the endpoint at the end of the link, you can find all the endpoints in the endpoints.json file in the root folder.
 example:  https://project-nc-news-adrian-sartini.onrender.com/api/articles/6